 So for anyone who is interested, this article outlines exactly how I have been traveling cheaply without missing out on any cultural adventures.

-(Not including the price of the round-trip flight from London, though it was a RyanAir flight so you can bet this was pretty cheap as well).
+(Not including the price of the round-trip flight from London.
+Though it was a RyanAir flight so you can bet this was pretty cheap as well).

 I try to avoid paying with credit or debit cards while traveling, so as to avoid foreign transaction fees and to avoid swiping my card mindlessly.

 After forming a budget, I used the following tips to save money while living in Portugal.

-Work exchanges vary from place to place, but in Porto I volunteered in Nice Way Hostel, working 8 hour shifts for 3 days a week.
+Work exchanges vary from place to place.
+But in Porto I volunteered in Nice Way Hostel, working 8-hour shifts, 3 days a week.

-In exchange for these few manageable shifts, I had a bed in a staff dorm, free breakfast, and other perks including a free wine tour and a free stay in Nice Way Hostels in other Portuguese cities.
+In exchange for these few manageable shifts, I had a comfy bed in a staff dorm, free breakfast, and other perks including a free wine tour and a free stay in Nice Way Hostels in other Portuguese cities.

 2. Cook Often

 Having a kitchen in the hostel made all the difference, and I spent only 55 Euros on groceries during my whole stay.

 So I always opted for a one Euro bottle of wine from the grocery store rather than blowing more money on drinks in a bar.

-One extravagant night out included many bottles of wine, pitchers of sangria, endless plates of cod fish cakes, an array of cakes and dessert liquors, and everyone only spent 10 Euros each.
+One extravagant night out included many bottles of wine, pitchers of sangria, endless plates of codfish cakes, an array of cakes and dessert liquors, and everyone only spent 10 Euros each.

 3. Walk Everywhere

-While in Porto, I only paid for public transport to and from the airport, which added up to 4 Euros.
+While in Porto, I only paid for public transport to and from the airport.
+That added up to 4 Euros total.